exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 #### CSR2 Overview

-<p> This custom theory was created by Solarion and released at the same time as Euler's Formula.
-This theory is based on approximations of square root 2 using recurrence formulae.
+<p> This custom theory was released at the same time as Euler's Formula.
+CSR2 is based on approximations of square root 2 using recurrent formulae.
 As the approximations improve, the qdot and rhodot improve, increasing tau.
 An explanation of each section of the equations are shown below:</p>

 #### CSR2 Equation Description